Customer Comes First

 Our goal is to get 1% better every day.

 We want everyone to experience personal growth while they are here and we make it a point to discuss career growth during 1:1s with your manager.
 Whether you level up as an IC or move into a managerial role, we can promise there’s no shortage of interesting problems to work on.
 Local Kitchens is inherently cross-functional as we’re putting operations, technology, and a hands-on food experience under one roof.
-Our company currently has ~30 people and all of our engineers work directly with non-engineers in some way.
-You’ll own your own product roadmap, launch criteria, the associated success metrics, and likely find yourself presenting in our Weekly Business Review and Weekly Product Reviews.
+Our company currently has ~75 people and all of our engineers work directly with non-engineers in some way.
+You’ll work on a cross functional pod with shared ownership of your product roadmap, launch criteria, and the associated success metrics.

 We’re building an experience that spans the world of bits and atoms.